+Title History, Philosophy and Methodology of Geography

+Code 4GES501 Department Geography and

+4GE3301 Бераппепі Environmental Studies

-Title History, Philosophy and Methodology of Geography Code 4GES501 Department Geography and Environmental Studies Prerequisites None Co-requisites None Aim history and ph ilosophical thought of students with background knowledge about the geography.
-The history of geography will focus brough the ages.
-The module will give an insight into the the methodolo philosophy of the su gy of the discipline. bject.
-The module will expose the students to Content Ancient geogra A history of the The contribution The meaning a environmental The four tradit The use of mono The quantitation The emergency The emergency The study of the and Feminist Of The value of g e development of spector of prominent schol and development of comperception and regions of geography dels and theories in comperce of modern philosophy.
-The of post-modernism refollowing paradigm Geography.
-German and French schools of Geography cific branches of the discipline. ars to the field of geography concepts such as dualism, determinism, inalism. geography digms in geography. by or paradigms in geography: positivism and Assessment oral presentations an DP Requirement Completion of all assignments and 100% attendance.
+Prerequisites None Co-requisites None

+Aim The module is intended to provide students with background knowledge about the history and philosophical thought of geography.
+The history of geography will focus on the development of geography through the ages.
+The module will

+give an insight into the philosophy of the subject.
+The module will expose the students to the methodology of the discipline.
+Content The module will cover the following topics: Ancient geography, as well as the German and French schools of Geography A history of the development of specific branches of the discipline.
+The contribution of prominent scholars to the field of geography The meaning and development of concepts such as dualism, determinism, environmental perception and regionalism.
+The four traditions of geography The use of models and theories in geography The quantitative and scientific paradigms in geography.
+The emergence of modern philosophy or paradigms in geography: positivism and phenomenology.
+The emergence of post-modernism in geography.
+The study of the following paradigms: Humanistic, Welfare, Behavioural, Radical and Feminist Geography.
+The value of geographic knowledge in the contemporary world.
+Development of Geography and geographic thought in South Africa.
+Assessment Assignments, oral presentations and final examination DP Requirement Completion of all assignments and 100% attendance.

-Title Applied Climatology Code 4GES502 Department Geography and Environmental Studies Prerequisites 4GES341 or 4GES222 Co-requisites None Aim penetrates into many factories.
-We will investigate physical and cultural per and Climatology to weat the module.
-The Applied This module serves as an introduction to the field of Applied Climatology.
+Title Applied Climatology Code 4GES502 Department Geography and Environmental Studies Prerequisites 4GES341 or 4GES222 Co-requisites None Aim This module serves as an introduction to the field of Applied Climatology.
 Climate penetrates into many facets of today's world, and will continue to do so in the future.
 We will investigate the many faces of Applied Climatology, both from physical and cultural perspectives.
 Practical applications of Atmospheric Science and Climatology to weather-sensitive sectors are explored extensively throughout the module.
 The Applied Climatology Module is designed for the advanced student with a sound background of Atmospheric Science and/or related disciplines.
-Content The tropics and subtropi subtropical ridge and att temporal patterns of clim Ocean currents and oce Oscillation; Climate mon the earth-ocean-atmosp Atmospheric and Oceanographic Data; The Climate System: controls on climate; The tropics and subtropics; Tropical Cyclones of the SW Indian Ocean; The subtropical ridge and attendant westerly waves; Subtropical deserts; Spatial and temporal patterns of climate variability; The mean climate of southern Africa; Ocean currents and ocean-atmosphere interactions; The El Nino Southern Oscillation; Climate monitoring and prediction; Climate Change; Remote sensing of the earth-ocean-atmosphere system; Weather, Climate and Society; Climate Impacts on food systems, water resources, human health and the environment.
-Assessment Practical exercises, Hon Practical exercises, Homework, Project, Mid-term tests and Final Exam DP Requirement 30% Continuous Assess ment Mark and 8 0% Attendance of theory and practical classes 000000
+Content Atmospheric and Oceanographic Data; The Climate System: controls on climate; The tropics and subtropics; Tropical Cyclones of the SW Indian Ocean; The subtropical ridge and attendant westerly waves; Subtropical deserts; Spatial and temporal patterns of climate variability; The mean climate of southern Africa; Ocean currents and ocean-atmosphere interactions; The El Nino Southern Oscillation; Climate monitoring and prediction; Climate Change; Remote sensing of the earth-ocean-atmosphere system; Weather, Climate and Society; Climate Impacts on food systems, water resources, human health and the environment.
+Assessment Practical exercises, Homework, Project, Mid-term tests and Final Exam DP Requirement 30% Continuous Assessment Mark and 80% Attendance of theory and practical classes